Your Guide to Universities in New Zealand

 The University of Waikato

-The University of Waikato is a modern and innovative university with huge ambition.
-We know that careers are changing and entirely new ones are being created.
-That’s why we offer flexible study options that allow students to create individual study programmes to provide them with a unique set of skills and knowledge that will set them up for the future.
+The University of Waikato is a modern, innovative university with huge ambition.
+We know careers are changing and entirely new ones are being created.
+That’s why we offer flexible study options.
+Students can create their own individual study programmes to gain a unique set of skills and knowledge that will set them up for the future.

-Our main campus is in the city of Hamilton on New Zealand’s North Island and is home to 12,500 students, including 2000 international students from over 70 countries.
+Our main campus is based in the city of Hamilton in New Zealand’s North Island and is home to 12,500 students, including around 2,000 international students from more than 70 countries.
 We are one of New Zealand’s leading research universities, made up of seven faculties and schools offering a wide range of subjects.
+We also have a satellite campus in Tauranga.

 What can I study?